 Arquette made her film debut in Dream Warriors, which ends with a clear passing of the Elm Street final girl baton from Heather Langenkamp’s Nancy to Arquette’s Kristen.
 However, Arquette had an uneasy working relationship with that film’s director, Chuck Russell, after she needed over 50 takes to get through her first scene.
 Maybe that’s why she felt no real compulsion to return as Kristen in Dream Master?
 Then again, maybe her agent asked for more money, ala Amy Steel after Friday the 13th Part 2?
 Maybe she was simply ready to move on to bigger and better things?

 7. Patricia Arquette’s replacement, Tuesday Knight, actually sang the theme song

 Tuesday Knight had the unenviable task of replacing Arquette in the role as Kristen, and although she’s a fairly poor substitute she did bring something to the table Arquette couldn’t: she sang on the soundtrack.

-The daughter of a famous song writer, Knight scored a record deal in 1984, and her eponymous debut album came out through CBS Records in 1987.
+The daughter of a famous songwriter, Knight scored a record deal in 1984, and her eponymous debut album came out through CBS Records three years later.
 After being cast in Dream Master, she shared some of her music with Renny Harlin and company just in case they didn’t know she was also a singer.
 They liked what they heard, and asked her to come up with anything she could for the movie.
 She and her writing partner banged out “Nightmare” in two hours, and let Harlin listen to it.
 He seemed to like it but didn’t commit to it one way or another, thus leaving her shocked when she attended the film’s premiere and first heard “Nightmare” playing over the opening credits: